THE WARRIOR WOMAN PRECEDENT II: FINDABAIR: WHITE PHANTOM OR WOMAN WARRIOR? PART IV: FIANNA

 Only the first three were without flaw.
 (For some reason not apparent to me, this group even includes the Red Ravager Perceval, who was an unusually brutal man…even by fifth-century Scottish standards).

-Back of Meigle II Pictish Stone; See the top third
+Back of Meigle II Pictish Stone; See the top third For a Pictish Hunting Party Scene, complete with Hunting Dogs; Photograph by Simon Burchell |

 The fianna put me in mind of an anecdote about how, on a boyhood lark, Arthur and Gawain once stole the hunting hounds of a local chieftain.
 This story almost reads as if they did it on a dare, but its purpose is to illustrate the importance of dogs as a Picto-Celtic badge of fifth-century kingship.
 I think it is also tied to the practices of contemporary mannerbünd groups.
 Lawless groups of youths learning to be warriors and live off the land and prove their worth through dangerous feats of heroism…such as stealing the prized, symbolic hunting hounds of a more mature, established chieftain.